 In any case, it must be demonstrated that the situation cannot be controlled by any other means therefore, before applying for a critical situation permit you should have first considered whether your needs can be met by:

-- using a product with an existing GB BPR product authorisation – check the list of GB authorised biocidal products to see what products are authorised, what pests they can be used against, and where they can be used
+- using a product with an existing GB BPR product authorisation – check the list of UK authorised biocidal products to see what products are authorised, what pests they can be used against, and where they can be used

 - amending an existing GB BPR product authorisation to cover the use you need – to do this you will need to contact the authorisation holder of the product

 - applying for a national or simplified authorisation for a new product containing an approved active substance – check the GB List of Active Substances to see what active substances are approved for the different product types